Suffix30/Book-Wurm/README.md

 once the netWork.html is rebuilt your good to go and add another pdf and image or add a shyt load if ya want.

 simple resource viewer. feel free to customize anything, just clone it if ya do or contribute to build this one. -NET

+oh yeah, right click the netWork.html and open with live server to view changes.